SwiftGGTeam/the-swift-programming-language-in-chinese/source/chapter2/26_Advanced_Operators.md

 if twoThreeFour == anotherTwoThreeFour {
     print("These two vectors are also equivalent.")
 }
-// Prints "These two vectors are also equivalent."
+// 打印“These two vectors are also equivalent.”
 ```

 <a name="custom_operators"></a>